nestjs/docs.nestjs.com/content/graphql/federation.md

 #### Federated example: Posts

-Our Post microservice serves aggregated posts via a `getPosts` query, but also extends our User type with `user.posts`
+Our Post service serves aggregated posts via a `getPosts` query, but also extends our `User` type with `user.posts`

 ##### Schema first